How to make a successful application

 What you will be judged on

-- Relevance to our research priorities - read our strategy and clearly state how your research relates to cancer research.
+- Relevance to our research priorities - read our Research Strategy and clearly state how your research relates to cancer research.
 Make sure you read the eligibility information for your chosen scheme.

 - The originality of your ideas and proposal - make sure your research is answering an important and valid research question.